FlySongOne/rockPaperScissors/README.md

 ## Your biggest wins and challenges

-My biggest win is that I implemented the game that meets all the game requirements.
+My biggest win was that I implemented the game that met all the game requirements.

-One of challenges is planning of what classes and functions are needed.
+One of the challenges was planning of what classes and functions are needed.
+I took some time to think about how many classes I needed and how different classes interacted with other classes.
+Using classes efficiently is not easy.